 In a school of 1373 students, it is important that each individual feels secure, confident and valued.
 Our pastoral system is designed to do just that.

 On entry to our school, each student is allocated to one of four houses: St Bede, St Aidan, St Cuthbert or St Oswald.
-Working under the general co-ordination of a Head of House, each teacher has pastoral responsibility for a group of around 30 students.
-Through a planned pastoral programme, the tutor addresses the social and emotional needs of students and supports their learning and development.
+Working under the general co-ordination of a Head of House, each teacher has pastoral responsibility for a group of around 25/30 students.
+Through a planned pastoral programme, the teacher addresses the social and emotional needs of students and supports their learning and development.